tam-km-truong/PhyloPack/README.md

     cluster_refined_order.txt
 ```

+The target size is 5000 for most clusters, except for clusters where higher diversity is expected (e.g. unknown-species clusters and the `remainder` pseudo-cluster), where the target size is reduced to 500.
-This step produces contiguous batches while preserving the locality established by the ordering process.
+This step aims to create contiguous batches while preserving the locality established by the ordering process.

-### 5. Compress each batch with AGC
+### Compress each batch with AGC

 Each batch is compressed independently using AGC.
 The first genome in the batch is used as the reference genome.